NetOpWibby/arena-import/README.md

 ```

 This…is gonna take awhile (especially if you've been an an active Pinboard customer).
 Make sure your computer doesn't fall asleep.

+## Note

+Turns out, a channel with 9k+ bookmarks in it makes the site sluggish.
+You'll want to create channels for all your Pinboard tags and update the map function in `import.ts`.
+Are.na is more for collaborative bookmarking though, so this may not be the service to replace Pinboard.